sguox002/leetcode/leetcode-all.md

 given n people from 0 to n-1, and given a groupSize array groupSize[i] means ith person belongs to a group of groupSize[i]. return the groups with all its members.
 greedy: combine size and id, sort using size then fill one group by one group. fill smaller group first since large group has a lot more choices.
 ->>

+<<-846	Hand of Straights    		55.0%	Medium
+reorder the cards in groups, each group with consecutive number and with size W.
+greedy: from the smallest. same as 1296
+->>

 <<-1296	Divide Array in Sets of K Consecutive Numbers    		54.9%	Medium